Major League Baseball 2K9: Reception

 The high expectations for MLB 2K9 resulted in disappointment, as 2K9 actually received worse average reviews than its derided predecessor, 2K8.
-GameSpot in its 4.5 of 10 review complained, "Either MLB 2K9 shipped in a half-finished state or the developers have never seen a baseball, much less thrown one around," citing bizarre gameplay and noting the game was "crammed with bugs."
-1UP.com in its scathing D+ score review for the Xbox 360 - and a lower D score for the PlayStation 3 - called it "...a game that tries so hard to prove that the series is progressing, but ignores fixing the issues that have plagued it for years: poor defense, sloppy animations, and catering to the home run..."
-IGN in its 6.8 of 10 review stated, "Major League Baseball 2K9 fixes some of the issues from the past and sets the groundwork for a great game, but there are far too many bugs to recommend."
-TeamXbox moaned, "Lots of great improvements to the game's core mechanics, but the bugs will drive you insane", in its 7.1 of 10 review.
-Official Xbox Magazine panned in its 6.5 of 10 review, "The laundry list of annoying little problems is too substantial."
-GamesRadar in its 7 of 10 review called the game a "paradox", calling it "fun and accessible", but "suffers from too many gaffes that are impossible to ignore."
-Operation Sports noted in its 6.5 of 10 review, "...most games play out like a high-pitch summer softball league game... one of those leagues where all the players have $500 NASA engineered bats."
-GameSpy awarded the game 3 stars, stating casual fans would be attracted to the game, while "hardcore" simmers would be turned off by it.
+GameSpot complained, "Either MLB 2K9 shipped in a half-finished state or the developers have never seen a baseball, much less thrown one around," citing bizarre gameplay and noting the game was "crammed with bugs."
+1UP.com called it "...a game that tries so hard to prove that the series is progressing, but ignores fixing the issues that have plagued it for years: poor defense, sloppy animations, and catering to the home run..."
+IGN stated, "Major League Baseball 2K9 fixes some of the issues from the past and sets the groundwork for a great game, but there are far too many bugs to recommend."
+TeamXbox said that it had, "Lots of great improvements to the game's core mechanics, but the bugs will drive you insane".
+Official Xbox Magazine said that its "laundry list of annoying little problems is too substantial."
+GamesRadar called the game a "paradox", calling it "fun and accessible", but "suffers from too many gaffes that are impossible to ignore."
+Operation Sports noted that "...most games play out like a high-pitch summer softball league game... one of those leagues where all the players have $500 NASA engineered bats."
+GameSpy stated that casual fans would be attracted to the game, while "hardcore" simmers would be turned off by it.

-IGN's 6.4 of 10 review of the Wii version had some diametrically opposed criticism of 2K9, stating it was too easy to strike out hitters with too-precise pitching, as well as a "laughable" franchise mode that featured 1 year, $40 million salaries for players like Danys Báez and no online play despite promises for one after 2K8 was released.
+IGN's review of the Wii version had some diametrically opposed criticism of 2K9, stating it was too easy to strike out hitters with too-precise pitching, as well as a "laughable" franchise mode that featured 1 year, $40 million salaries for players like Danys Báez and no online play despite promises for one after 2K8 was released.

 DS spin-off

 As with 2K8, a more "baseball-lite" version of MLB 2K9 was released for the Nintendo DS called Major League Baseball 2K9 Fantasy All-Stars, which features fantasy elements such as power-ups and fantasy stadiums.
+The game retains similar gameplay to its predecessor.

+Reception

+IGN gave Major League Baseball 2K9 Fantasy All-Stars a 6.2 out of 10, deeming it a significant step up from its predecessor and citing the improvements made to pitching and touch controls as positives.
+IGN also criticized the stadium gimmicks, pacing, and the lack of an in-depth season or franchise mode.